5HYFILM-DATA/PJ61403_DATA/README.md

 # PJ61403 DATA
 This dataset is for science project, I collected the data from in the internet and 2 hospitals which are
+ 1. Internet
- 1. Thammasat University Hospital
+ 2. Thammasat University Hospital
- 2. Rajavithi Hospital
+ 3. Rajavithi Hospital

 ## About this dataset